NexusSwitchboard/nexus-conn-aws/README.md

-# Nexus Connection - Github
+# Nexus Connection - AWS

 Nexus is a framework for connecting different services together that is made up of modules and connections.
-This repo is a Github connection that can plug into any Nexus-based application.
+This repo is a AWS connection that can plug into any Nexus-based application.

-For full documentation on how to use this, visit the the [Nexus documentation here](https://nexus-switchboard.dev/content/connections/github)

 ## Development